 Butterfly Pumpkin Stencil

-The monarchs might be migrating southward, but this butterfly is staying right on your porch.
-This elegant butterfly stencil, with its segmented wings fluttering on the breeze, was designed as a reminder of languid summer days -- and we're pretty sure it does the trick!
+The monarchs might be migrating southward, but this butterfly project is staying right on your porch.
+This elegant butterfly pumpkin stencil, with its segmented wings fluttering on the breeze, was designed as a reminder of languid summer days — and we're pretty sure it does the trick!
 Grab a glass of cold lemonade for the memories, and grab our free stencil below.

-To ensure a long porch life for this carved butterfly, select a pumpkin as pretty as the stencil.
+To ensure a long porch life for any of our Halloween pumpkin carving ideas, we recommend carving from the bottom.
+Select a pumpkin as pretty as the stencil.
 Look for a blemish-free pumpkin with a firmly attached green stem; these are indicators of freshness.
 For intricate designs, such as this butterfly, it's also important to find a pumpkin with at least one smooth, flat side for carving.
 Save round pumpkins for simple jack-o'-lantern patterns, like the traditional triangular face.

 1. Hollow your pumpkin by cutting into its underside (not its top) and removing all the seeds and messy bits.
 Scrape the inside walls clean with a stiff metal spoon, and shake out the trimmed bits into the garbage.